garrandall/popular-music-data/tracks/shine-on-george-duke.md

 Shine on, smile with me, baby
 Come on shine it like the mornin' sun

-Shine on, ooh, with me, baby
+Shine on, oh, with me, baby
 Cause I know you want to have some fun, yeah, yeah Shine on, oh with me, baby
-Come on shine it, shine it, shine it, ooh
+Come on shine it, shine it, shine it, oh

 Shine on, shine on with me, baby
 Cause I know you want it, know you got that, know you